Lenny White

-Leonard "Lenny" White III (born December 19, 1949) is an American jazz fusion drummer who was a member of the band Return to Forever led by Chick Corea in the 1970s.
+Leonard White III (born December 19, 1949) is an American jazz fusion drummer who was a member of the band Return to Forever led by Chick Corea in the 1970s.
 White has been called "one of the founding fathers of jazz fusion".

-He has won three Grammy awards, two nominations and one Latin Grammy.
+White has won three Grammys and one Latin Grammy.
+His song Algorithm Takedown won Best Song at the Cannes World Film Festival in 2023.

 Early life and education

 Born in Queens, New York City, White became interested in music at a young age.
-As a self taught drummer he started off his career playing with groups at the New York jazz scene.
-While he was living at home, his father would take him to gigs.
-Early on he played clubs in Queens New York such as the Aphrodisiac, Slugs, and The Gold Lounge.
+While he was living at home, his father would take him to jazz gigs.
+A self-taught drummer, he started playing with groups on the New York jazz scene.
+Early on, he played clubs such as the Aphrodisiac, Slugs, and The Gold Lounge.
+He has expressed admiration for drummers Kenny Clarke, Max Roach, Art Blakey, Philly Joe Jones, Roy Haynes, Elvin Jones, and Tony Williams, all of whom he dedicated a piece he titled "Magnificent Seven" to.

 It was at The Gold Lounge where he had his first gig with saxophonist Jackie McLean.
-During the late 1960s he began performing with Mclean around Queens.
+During the late 1960s he began performing with McLean around Queens.
 Through this, White was recommended to play on Miles Davis' landmark 1969 LP Bitches Brew and feature on Freddie Hubbard's 1970 LP Red Clay.
-Within 1972 White joined the jazz group Return to Forever.
+During 1972, White joined Return to Forever.

 Career

 In 1975 White released his debut solo album entitled ‘’Venusian Summer,’’which featured guitarists Al DiMeola and fusion guitar pioneer, Larry Coryell.
-Big City was released in 1977.
+His second solo album, Big City, was released in 1977.
 During 1978 he released his Space opera inspired The Adventures of Astral Pirates and his third solo album Streamline.
 He eventually formed the jazz/soul group Twennynine who went on to issue three studio albums, 1979's Best of Friends, Twennynine with Lenny White in 1980, and 1981's Just Like Dreamin.

 White then made a guest appearance on Chick Corea's 1982 album Touchstone and produced Chaka Khan's 1982 LP Echoes of an Era.
-He later released his 1983 album Attitude and co-produced Pieces of a Dream's 1986 LP Joyride.
+He also co-produced, with EW&F's Maurice White, Pieces of a Dream's 1986 LP Joyride and later released his 1995 album Present Tense.
 White now teaches at NYU Steinhardt where he has an ensemble as well as a lecture class on Bitches Brew called “The Miles Davis Aesthetic.”

 Personal life

 White has been a longtime resident of Teaneck, New Jersey.
 He endorses Vic Firth drum sticks and only plays his own signature epoch cymbals sponsored by Istanbul Agop.

-Awards and honorsGrammy AwardsWhite has been nominated for five Grammy Awards, of which he has won three.
-The Grammy Award is an award presented by The Recording Academy to recognize achievement in the mainly English-language music industry.